ENTERTAINERS and PERFORMERS

 'Under the watchful eye of Father Ken and featuring Keith the Camel, the Fabulous Fezheads blend a mixture of Dance, Danger and Music that will Astound, Astonish and Amuse!'

-Entertains the crowd whilst undertaking a little light maintenance of the new gas street lamps - the trouble is, some people read more into the songs than they should!
+Keith Ford, better known to all of us as the lamplighter, sadly passed away on New Years Eve 2019.
+For many years he entertained the crowd whilst undertaking a little light maintenance of the new gas street lamps - the trouble is, some people read more into the songs than they should have!

 See a video of the lamplighter in action from 'mightyfrogfilms'